diksha11sri/Driver-Drowsy-Alert-System/README.md

 •	 run the project on Anaconda prompt

-Note: Create a folder name it haarcascades and put the haarcascade_frontalface_default into it.
+Note: Create a folder name it haarcascades and put the haarcascade_frontalface_default.xml into it.